-Each of these four case studies showcases a different aspect of my approach to learning design and technical communication.
-While each example varies in its original intent — training curriculum, technical writing, change management, music instruction — I built all of them with the same goal in mind: break a process into pieces, target those pieces relentlessly, then put them back together gradually and ramp up the speed.
+Each of these five case studies showcases a different aspect of my approach to learning design and technical communication.
+While each example varies in its original intent — public-facing documentation, technical writing, training curriculum, change management, music instruction — I built all of them with the same philosophy: break a process into pieces, build comfort and confidence with those pieces, then put them back together.

 Note: supporting materials are included on the individual pages.